harrisonfwest/HI-MaNGA/README.md

 A running to-do list of tasks I hope to accomplish is in `TODO.md`

-Most of this work requires the following Python libraries:
+This work requires the following Python libraries, which are imported in the beginning of the Jupyter notebook:

 ```
 import numpy as np